Ruadhán Quinn

-Ruadhán Quinn (born 17 October 2003) is an Irish rugby union player who is currently a member of Munster's academy as of the 2022–23 season.
-He plays in the back-row and represents Limerick club Old Crescent in the amateur All-Ireland League.
+Ruadhán Quinn (born 17 October 2003) is an Irish rugby union player who plays as a flanker or number eight for United Rugby Championship club Munster.

 Early life and amateur rugby

 Quinn was born in Dublin and first began playing rugby with Ballina-Killaloe RFC.
 He attended Crescent College and played for the school's rugby team, scoring a hat-trick of tries in Crescent's 17–15 win against Bandon Grammar School in the semi-finals of the 2022 Munster Schools Senior Cup, before the school defeated Presentation Brothers College 26–5 in the final to secure a twelfth Schools Senior Cup.

 Munster

 Quinn earned selection for the Munster under-19s during the 2021–22 season and entered year one of Munster's academy ahead of the 2022–23 season, straight after finishing school.
 A few days before getting his leaving cert results, Quinn made his non-competitive senior debut for Munster, appearing off the bench in the province's 28–19 defeat against English club Gloucester in a friendly on 26 August 2022 to replace Jack O'Sullivan, who'd left the field with a head injury in the 3rd minute.

 Quinn made his senior competitive debut for Munster in their 2022–23 United Rugby Championship round three fixture against Italian club Zebre Parma on 1 October 2022, coming on in the 73rd minute as a replacement for Jack O'Sullivan in the province's 21–5 home win and in doing so becoming the youngest player to line out for Munster in a competitive fixture during the professional era, with Quinn being 18-years-old at the time.